 The truth is that scientists still don’t know the answer to this question.
 While some are very hopeful that the effects of cannabis consumption could counteract some of the effects of the late-stages of the disease, others are less so.
 Still more remain skeptical of the long term effects of cannabis use on the body in general.

 Although there has been much medical cannabis research conducted in the past decade, there is still a lot we don’t know about the drug.
 For example, researchers are not sure of the variations of effects which can be caused by the many different strains of the plant.
 Each strain could affect Alzheimer’s disease differently, or they could not.
-This is supported by the fact that some studies are stating that marijuana strains are basically the same.

 It is also not fully understood how cannabis interacts with other medications.
 As Alzheimer’s disease is a condition which effects the elderly for the most part, patients are very likely to be taking other medications on a daily basis.
 Researchers need to investigate how cannabis could respond to those other medications.